mierzejewsk1/mierzejewsk1/README.md

 ## Hi there 👋

-✨ Junior Software Engineer (UI) with 9 months of commercial experience creating frontend and backend for web applications.
+✨ I'm a Junior Software Engineer (UI) with 9 months of commercial experience creating frontend and backend for web applications.
 Familiar with working in small, agile teams.
 Eager to learn new technologies and deepen knowledge of those already used 💻